MicrosoftDocs/quantum-docs/articles/user-guide/testing-debugging.md

 In this example for <xref:Microsoft.Quantum.Diagnostics.DumpMachine>, we explicitly show the development using a Q# Jupyter Notebook, as it offers more visualization tools for testing and debugging quantum programs.

-1. To run `DumpMachine` on Jupyter Notebook, open a [new Jupyter Notebook with a Q# kernel](xref:microsoft.quantum.install-qdk.overview.jupyter) and copy the following code to the first notebook cell.
+1. To run `DumpMachine` on a Jupyter Notebook, open a [new Jupyter Notebook with a Q# kernel](xref:microsoft.quantum.install-qdk.overview.jupyter) and copy the following code to the first notebook cell:

  ```qsharp
 open Microsoft.Quantum.Diagnostics;